HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Path

-If you **have write permissions on any folder inside the `PATH`** variable you may be able to hijacking some libraries or binaries:
+If you **have write permissions on any folder inside the `PATH`** variable you may be able to hijack some libraries or binaries:

 ```bash
 echo $PATH